OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 You should see a value for `safeguard_token`.

 Take a minute to look at the `Authorize` collection.
-Click on the `...` button and go to edit.
+Click on the `...` button and click `Edit`.
 You will see that there are some collection variables set for `rstsUrl` and `coreUrl` that are generated based on the value of `appliance` from the environment.